-Example 2: Use the rules of inference to construct a valid argument showing that the conclusion
+Example 2: Use the rules of inference to construct a valid argument showing that the conclusion follows from the premises

-Someone who passed the first exam has not read the book. follows from the premises
+"Someone who passed the first exam has not read the book."

-A student in this class has not read the book.
+"A student in this class has not read the book."

-Everyone in this class passed the first exam.
+"Everyone in this class passed the first exam."

-Solution: let C(x): x is in this class, B(x): x has read the book, and P(x): x passed the first exam.
+Solution: Let C(x) denote "x is in this class," B(x) denote "x has read the book," and P(x) denote "x passed the first exam."

-first, translate the premises and conclusion into symbolic form
+First we translate the premises and conclusion into symbolic form.

-$$\exists x (C(x) \land \neg B(x))$$

-$$\forall x (C(x) \to P(x))$$
+$$\frac{\exists x (C(x) \land \neg B(x))}{\forall x (C(x) \to P(x))}$$